 The SBI logo symbolizes prosperity, longevity, and stability.
 The bank is closely connected to the country’s culture and nature.
-The emblem reflects a commitment to the interests of India and its people.
+The emblem reflects a commitment to India’s interests and its people.
 The company enriches the region and provides new opportunities for its clients.

-The history of the State Bank of India (SBI) dates back to 1806, when the Bank of Calcutta, later renamed the Bank of Bengal, was established.
-This institution, along with the Bank of Bombay (1840) and the Bank of Madras (1843), formed the three presidency banks of British India.
+The State Bank of India traces its roots to 1806, when the Bank of Calcutta was founded and later renamed the Bank of Bengal.
+Together with the Bank of Bombay, founded in 1840, and the Bank of Madras, founded in 1843, it formed the three Presidency banks of British India.

-A major milestone occurred in 1921 when these three banks merged to create the Imperial Bank of India.
-Before the Reserve Bank of India was established in 1935, this new entity served as the largest commercial bank in British India and performed several central banking functions.
-Expanding its branch network across the country, the Imperial Bank laid the foundation for India’s future banking system after independence.
+In 1921, the three banks merged into the Imperial Bank of India.
+Until the Reserve Bank of India was created in 1935, the Imperial Bank was the largest commercial bank in British India and performed certain central banking functions.
+Its branch network later became the basis of India’s banking system after independence.

 Meaning and History